-You could modify Example 4 on page 30 so that the header value was a part of the input and output messages as shown in Example 5 on page 32.
+You can modify Example 4 so that the header value is a part of the input and output messages as shown in Example 5.
 In this case keyVal is a part of the input and output messages.
-In the soap:body element's parts attribute specifies that keyVal is not to be inserted into the body.
+In the soap:body element's parts attribute specifies that keyVal cannot be inserted into the body.
 However, it is inserted into the SOAP header.